cloudnative-pg/cloudnative-pg/docs/src/recovery.md

           kind: VolumeSnapshot
           apiGroup: snapshot.storage.k8s.io
 ```

-!!!
-Warning
-    As the development of declarative support for Kubernetes' `VolumeSnapshot` API
-    progresses, you'll be able to use this technique in conjunction with a WAL
-    archive for Point In Time Recovery operations or replica clusters.

 In case the backed-up cluster was using a separate PVC to store the WAL files,
 the recovery must include that too: